cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 of an IBN system is that user intent can be assured automatically via continuously adjust policies and validate real-time situations.

-IBN can be envisaged in a network digital twin context to show how network digital twin improves the efficiency of deploying network innovation.
+IBN can be envisaged in a Network Digital Twin context to show how Network Digital Twin improves the efficiency of deploying network innovation.
 Several rounds of adjustment and validation can be emulated on the digital twin platform instead of directly impacting real network during the testing phase.
 Therefore, the digital twin network can be an